 Cheyenne Holliday is a born and raised Oregonian who grew up on a small farm outside of Portland where her family rescues and rehabilitates horses.
 She has a background in Conflict and Dispute Resolution and has worked as a conflict resolution specialist, facilitator, and mediator.
 At Verde, she works as the Water Justice Coordinator and will focus on economic, environmental, and racial justice issues around water at both the statewide and national level.
 In 2020 Cheyenne collaborated on and co-authored the Oregon Water Futures Report which facilitated a series of conversations with Native, Latinx, Black, and various migrant communities across the state.
 In her spare time she also coaches competitive cheerleading to Oregon and Washington youth.

-This interview was recorded on February 8, 2022.
+This interview was conducted by Carly Schmidt on February 8, 2022.
 Learn more about Cheyenne’s work at https://www.verdenw.org/.

 Tell me about your role at Verde and what you’re focused on now?

 I am the water justice coordinator at Verde.
 I do anything water related across the state, while also doing a little bit of federal policy work.
 About one third of my time is spent focusing on policy work and making sure that I’m up to date and ready to answer any questions.
 Another third is answering emails and attacking anything that could be water related in the state of Oregon.
 The last third of my time is spent working with the Oregon Water Futures Collaborative.